 Children:

 He settled in Reinland Manitoba with his wife and family in 1875.
 The Bergthal Gemeinde Buch lists him in the passenger list for the S.S.
 Canadian No. 32, which landed in Quebec on 19 July 1875.
 His wife was Helena in the passenger list, aged about 4 years older than Peter.
 The Mennonite passengers on this ship were from the Chortitza settlement.
 The Reinlander Gemeinde Buch gives his first wife's name as Helena Friesen.
 The Grandma Database lists his second wife as Helena Hiebert.
 It is Helena Hiebert that came to Canada.
 Catharina is listed on the passenger list as age 13, spinster.
-Peter also appears with his daughter's family in the 1901 census.
+Peter also appears with his daughter Helena (Sawatzky)'s family in the 1901 census, living in Rosthern.
+That census record is dated April 6-9.
 This is where I obtained his birth date.
-Clearly the census assumes that Katharina came to Canada in 1881 with her husband, which we know is not the case.
-In the census Peter is found in the District of Lisgar, sub district Rhineland #56, F-11 page 8 line 38.
+However Peter is also in the Manitoba census living with his daughter Katharina (Dyck)'s family.
+In that census Peter is found in the District of Lisgar, sub district Rhineland #56, F-11 page 8 line 38 (village of Gretna/Plum Coulee).
 The enumeration was on 17 April 1901.
 Peter does not appear in the 1881 census, according to the Bergthal Gemeinde Buch (and I can't find him in the census either).

 The 1901 Canada Census shows an immigration to Canada in 1881.
 In the 1880 U.S. Federal Census he is listed in Cass County, Dakota Territory, where his age is incorrectly given as 40.
 Generally the family members are consistent in the U.S. Census although there are a few errors.
 His residence in the U.S. during this period explains his absence from the 1881 Canadian census.
 In the 1891 and 1901 Canada censuses he is listed in the Regional Municipality of Rhineland, Manitoba.
 The date of death is given in the Grandma Database; if correct, he died in Saskatchewan.
 If this is true then his daughter Katharina moved there after 1901.
 She does not appear in any census until 1916 when she is married to Klaas Dyck and living in Saskatchewan.